-In this issue: data collection on university student suicides, link-sharing shortcuts, inclusive teaching strategies, being a mental health advocate in your general ed classroom
+In this issue Inspiration for Innovation: data collection on university student suicides, link-sharing shortcuts, inclusive teaching strategies, being a mental health advocate in your general ed classroom

 Well, maybe this will be a monthly feature… I prefer quality over quantity anyway…

-In this issue: Toxic chemical fires, tech tools for student products, classroom time-savers, encouraging students during assessments
+In this issue Inspiration for Innovation: Toxic chemical fires, tech tools for student products, classroom time-savers, encouraging students during assessments

 Welcome to my latest effort to encourage my colleagues to try new things!
 As our school’s STEM coordinator, I’m trying to support our staff with their professional development goals for the year.
 They are either focusing on PBL and our newish magnet theme of global health, increasing technology use in the classroom, and building relationships with students (mine).